skylerto/Software-Testing/a4/doc/04-mutation.md

 \caption{net.sf.borg.model.Repeat calculateRepeatNumber(...)}
 \end{figure}

-Since A2 was a black-box testing exercise, several of these are expected.
+Since Assignment 2 was a black-box testing exercise, several of these are expected.
 For example, it was not clear from the documentation that `getNValue(...)` should behave differently if there were 2 commas in the input string (lines 325-337).
 Other mutation failures, such as ones in `calculateRepeatNumber(...)` indicate that the original testing was too minimal; some of those mutations are more trivial (lines 444, 451-452).

 ### `Repeat.java` Test Repair